Exhibits

 See a dozen images from a keen observer of the Kalispell scene over decades.

-Play’s the thing at the new 10 Items exhibit, opening Oct.
-19
+Play’s the thing at the new 10 Items exhibit

 Snowshoes are a shoo-in for our next 10 Items exhibit focused on Recreation.
 Above, North Fork kids circa 1931 show off their favored mode of winter transport in an image from the Northwest Montana History Museum’s collection.